nanomq/nanomq/CONTRIBUTING.md

 Organize your commits to make our reviewing job easier.
 We prefer multiple small pull requests, instead of a single large pull request.
  Within one pull request, we prefer a relatively small number of commits with logical steps.
- For most pull requests, it is better to squash your changes down to 1 commit.
+ For most pull requests, it is better to squash your changes down to one commit.

 Make sure all your commits comply to the [commit message guidelines](#commit-message-guidelines).